noted-eip/noted/CONTRIBUTING.md

 ![Roadmap project](assets/github-project-roadmap.png)

 If you have successfuly linked your `noted/user-story` issue to the project, you shouldn't have to perform any manual action on the project.
 You should be able to see all user-stories and their status.

+You can filter stories by repository, assignee, todo, milestone and more.

 ### Weekly Meetings